 Japan's Mizuno and World Co to stop using Xinjiang cotton -Nikkei

-TOKYO, May 21 (Reuters) - Japanese apparel makers Mizuno 8022.T and World Co 3612.T will stop using Xinjiang cotton out of concerns over alleged human rights violations in the region, Nikkei reported on Friday.
+TOKYO, May 21 (Reuters) - Japanese apparel makers Mizuno 8022.T and World Co 3612.T will stop using cotton from China's Xinjiang due to concerns over alleged human rights violations in the region, Nikkei reported on Friday.

-Apparel manufacturers have been criticised for using cotton from the western region of Xinjiang, where western countries and Japan have accused China of mass detention of Muslim Uyghurs.
+Global apparel manufacturers are coming under growing criticism from consumers for ties to Xinjiang.
+But some firms which have said they would not use cotton produced in the region have faced a strong backlash and boycotts in China.

+Activists and U.N. rights experts have accused China of using mass detainment, torture and forced labour in the region.
+China denies these claims and says its actions are necessary to counter extremism.

 ((Sakura.Murakami@thomsonreuters.com;))